marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/data-slct-mnpn/data-slct-mnpn.md

 Estimated Lab Time: 20 minutes

 ### About , Data Selection and Manipulation
-The transparency layer classes allows you to convert select Python objects to Oracle Autonomous Database objects and also call a range of familiar Python functions that are overloaded to call the corresponding SQL on tables in the database.
+The transparency layer classes allow you to convert select Python objects to Oracle Autonomous Database objects and also call a range of familiar Python functions that are overloaded to call the corresponding SQL on tables in the database.
 The Oracle Machine Learning for Python (OML4Py) transparency layer supports functions that interact with database data and enables you to:
 * Load Python `pandas.DataFrame` objects to Oracle Database to create database tables